davidmalcolm/jamais-vu/README.rst

 Locating specific tests
 -----------------------
-The "find" subcommand will search for a test by name within .sum files or directories.
+The "find" subcommand will search for tests by name within .sum files or directories, looking for a match with the given substring.

 If a test is located in a .sum file, jv will also look for the test in the corresponding .log file.